joseph-a-levine/authoring/_older/september_2022.md

 During September, I spent three Sundays at Bethesda-Chevy Chase Rescue Squad, a volunteer fire department I've been a member of since 2018.
-Most nights, the ambulances and fire apparatus will go into town to get take out.
-On Sunday nights, however, we cook.
-Regularly cooking for 15-20 people is a different experience than
+Volunteers ride on the same night every week, and on most night crews, the ambulances and fire apparatus will go into town to get take out.
+Sunday nights, tho, we cook.
+Regularly cooking for 15-20 people is a different experience than cooking for yourself or a small family.
+It requires, at minimum, one big pot and lots of bread.

 I applied the same strategy in Oxford earlier this month.
-I moved into my house in Oxford on September 2nd, and we hosted a housewarming party on the 3rd.
+We moved into my house in Oxford on September 2nd, and we hosted a housewarming party on the 3rd.
+I made a large vat of vegan chili.

 ## Previously